"You Go, Glen Coco!" Learning How to Be Happy for Other People

 Something I have had to learn for a multitude of reasons is how to be happy for other people when maybe you’re not so happy with yourself.

 So I think often of Glen Coco when I’m able to break through my “Life is a zero-sum game” mindset and truly relish other people’s success, both personally and professionally.

 I’d like to think Glen Coco has a stellar personality and friends who love him.
 He might not be the Homecoming king or most popular guy in school, but if anything, that’s what makes him easy to like, and the reason he’s getting all that sweet Christmas candy.
 He’s probably the kind of kid you would hang out with on a Friday night playing Madden in his parents’ basement even if there were a cooler party to go to.

-I call it the Glen Coco phenomenon: being happy for other people, without even a twinge of jealousy.
-Santa wasn’t standing there wishing he’d gotten four candy canes!
+When Santa called his name, you could tell he wasn’t wishing he’d gotten four candy canes!
 Even Taylor Zimmerman probably thought, Yeah man, good for Glen Coco.

 A totally random example of the Glen Coco phenomenon I’ve been thinking about lately?
 Meghan Markle’s meteoric rise.

 There’s so few famous Meg(h)an’s out there who’ve really made a splash, that when Meghan Markle, of Suits…well, “fame” might be the wrong word…but relatively well known-ness (?) started dating Prince Harry, I was really happy for her.
 Then when she landed the Vanity Fair cover last month, with the understanding that this probably preceded an engagement announcement?
 I was straight-up psyched for her.